 For example, you could buy a lovely Bryston BP6 for $5500, but that’s not really in the PAM-7’s league.
 How about a Musical Fidelity M8 for $6999 – do you imagine that this might sound better?
 Looking at the M8’s internals, I can guarantee it won’t.

-So what does all this show us?
-Hopefully, it’s obvious that humans could build this stuff perfectly, decades ago.
-It perhaps teaches us that newer doesn’t mean better and in fact, often means the opposite.
-Most of all, I hope it shows that spending just a tiny fraction of the cost of something new, to have your beautiful old equipment professionally serviced, is some of the most sensible money you can spend.
+So what can we learn from all this?
+Hopefully, you can see that humans could build this stuff perfectly, decades ago.
+Newer doesn’t mean better and in fact, it often means the opposite.
+Most of all, I hope it shows that spending just a few hundred dollars to have your beautiful old equipment professionally serviced, is some of the most sensible money you can spend.